Voice Audition Requirements

 Non-native speakers of English must perform one piece in English.
 Singing in a foreign language is not required.
 Memorization of audition repertoire is required.

-Should you have questions concerning these requirements, please contact, Professor Sylvia Stone, Chair of the Voice Area.
-Email: email@example.com.
+Should you have questions concerning these requirements, please contact, Professor Ricardo Herrera, Chair of the Voice Area.
+Email: firstname.lastname@example.org.

-Undergraduate applicants who would like to submit a recorded audition should follow the steps outlined here: recorded audition.
+Undergraduate applicants who would like to submit a recorded audition should follow the steps outlined here.
 All students who submit a recorded audition will have a virtual interview with the faculty.
 Applicants can select their date preference on their supplemental music form.
-Recorded auditions for singers should be video and include a full-length shot fo the performer.
+Recorded auditions for singers should be video and include a full-length shot of the performer.
 Recordings should be sung with piano accompaniment.

 * Among the composers whose songs belong to the classical art song recital repertoire are Handel, Haydn, Mozart, Beethoven, Schubert, Schumann, Brahms, Grieg, Debussy, Fauré, Chausson, Massenet, Bellini, Respighi, Tosti, Stefano Donaudy, as well as any of the Baroque Italian composers such as Caccini, Monteverdi, Scarlatti, and Giordani.
 It also includes British and American classical songs by Henry Purcell, Roger Quilter, Benjamin Britten, Frank Bridge, Ralph Vaughan Williams, Samuel Barber, Leonard Bernstein, John Alden Carpenter, Amy Beach, John Duke, Richard Hundley, and Ricky Ian Gordon, and Spanish songs by Enrique Granados, Manuel de Falla, Joaquin Turina, and Joaquin Rodrigo.